Medical Device Regulation (MDR)

 Technical Documentation/Document Management System

-Clinical evaluations/clinical trials
+Clinical evaluations/clinical verifications

 Significantly increased requirements characterize this action item.
 This applies in particular to high-risk product groups.